 Incorporate pre-prepared veggies into your cooking

 Onions are a great example.
 Nothing strikes fear in the heart of many a younger at-home cook than having to dice an onion.
 When cooking with onions in your meals, you get that awesome flavor and solid nutrition, but you don’t have to do the chopping or slicing yourself.
 The produce aisle is a great place today to find pre-cut and pre-sliced options on many of your favorite vegetables.
-You can even find sliced and diced onions in the freezer aisle.
+You can even find pre-cut onions in the freezer aisle.
 Time is at a premium today.
 But today’s shortcuts can make cooking less daunting.
 By devoting a little time to planning out your meals, you can make great and nutritious meals at home, without the expense.